Dan Repacholi

-Daniel Repacholi (/ˌrɛpəˈkoʊli/ REP-ə-COH-lee) born 15 May 1982) is an Australian sport shooter and politician who has competed at four Olympic Games.
+Daniel Repacholi (/ˌrɛpəˈkoʊli/ REP-ə-COH-lee; born 15 May 1982) is an Australian sport shooter and politician who has competed at five Olympic Games.
 He is a member of the Australian Labor Party (ALP) and was elected as a member for the New South Wales seat of Hunter in the 2022 election following the retirement of Joel Fitzgibbon.

 Repacholi is a former coalminer and runs a small engineering business with 60 employees in the Hunter Valley.
 He is a member of the Cessnock Hall of Fame, having been inducted in May 2020 for services to sport.

 Early life

 Repacholi has competed as a sports shooter since he was 12 years old.
 He started a trade apprenticeship at 15.

 Shooting career

-He competed in the 10 metre air pistol, finishing in equal 36th place, and the 50 metre pistol, finishing 23rd, at the 2004 Summer Olympics in Athens.
+Repacholi competed in the 10 metre air pistol, finishing in equal 36th place, and the 50 metre pistol, finishing 23rd, at the 2004 Summer Olympics in Athens.
 At the 2008 Summer Olympics in Beijing, he competed in the same events, finishing 31st in the 10 metre air pistol, and 40th in the 50 metre pistol.
 At the 2012 London Olympics he again competed in the two pistol events, finishing 28th in the 10 metre air pistol and 19th in the 50 metre pistol.
+He finished 28th in the 50 metre pistol and 44th in the 10 metre air pistol at the 2016 Summer Olympics in Rio de Janeiro.

 Repacholi won a gold medal and a bronze medal at the 2006 Commonwealth Games in Melbourne.
 At the 2010 Commonwealth Games in Delhi, Repacholi won a bronze medal.
 At the 2014 Commonwealth Games in Glasgow, Repacholi won a gold medal in the 10m Air Pistol and bronze in the 50m Pistol events.

-Repacholi qualified for the Tokyo 2020 Olympics where he competed in the individual and team 10m air pistol events.
+Repacholi qualified for the Tokyo 2020 Olympics, where he competed in the individual and team 10m air pistol events.
 He did not score sufficient points to advance past qualification.